sachit3022/ImageGen/README.md

 VAE does importance sampling, where the encoder will encode the sample to the latent distribution.
 Will all the samples from a mode map to a category in the latent space?
 The answer is no. This implies that VAE does not learn the causal underpinnings.

 ### How to run the experiments

+Please do run the score.py for best performance and final plot as the base model under given conditions performance poorly ( KL measure of 61.0 compared to our 29.51), we improve it based on the above discussed methods.

 `python score.py`